 What are safe household products?
 No doubt, you wouldn’t consciously expose yourself to harmful chemicals.
 But, you may not know the number of ‘nasty chemicals’ in everyday products that are normal household items.
-The good news is that there are the safer alternatives.
-Here’s a list of chemical-free household options that work for me.
+The good news is that there are safer alternatives.
+Here’s a list of nine safer options for home and personal care that I’ve tested.

 There are truckloads of evidence from decades of research that says we need to seriously rethink what we apply on our skins, what we ingest, and what we inhale.
 Avoiding products with ‘nasty’ chemicals will not only contribute to your wellness but will also save you dollars.